Account Manager Displays & Systems

 Phone: +47 23 25 46 14

-EG Electronics offers a wide range of touch technologies for display up to 84″.
+EG Electronics offers a wide range of touch screen technologies, such as projected capacitive, resistive and infrared, for displays up to 84″.

-Our touch screens are widely used in industrial sites, medical equipment, kiosks, digital signage, monitors, navigation systems and the gaming industry.
+Our touch screens are widely used in industrial, medical, kiosk, digital signage, monitor, navigation system and gaming industry applications.

 Projected Capacitive Touch